KTH-ROMEO/LP-Software-FPGA/README.md

 SPIDER2 DataHub Code
 ## Description
 The code contains the FPGA part of the Langmuir Probe Payload software.
-The code is compiled and flashed using MicroSemi Libero SoC v11.9 SP6 The Langmuir Probe Payload is a part of the ROMEO mission.
+The code is synthesized, compiled, programmed, and tested using Microsemi Libero SoC v11.9 SP6 The Langmuir Probe Payload is a part of the ROMEO mission.
 A detailed description of the software is available in the Master Thesis document.